The value of customer loyalty to your brand

 Ensuring people feel valued will go a long way to keeping them coming back.
 Personalised emails and birthday discounts are a simple way to achieve this and there are plenty of marketing automation services that can trigger these emails.

 Another way to show your consumers they are important to you is to keep them in the loop about what’s happening within your company.
-From a new CEO to a delay with shipments, being transparent builds trust and engagement.
+From a new CEO to a delay in shipments, being transparent builds trust and engagement.

 Maintain strong customer service